Part 6: Using Terrain, Chains, and Constellations

 Creating a terrain inlay using the Imagery and Terrain Converter

-Use the Imagery and Terrain Converter to create a STK terrain file (.pdtt) for a specific region.
+Use the Imagery and Terrain Converter to create a STK terrain inlay file (.pdtt) for a specific region.
+The .pdtt will have the same analytical terrain as the USGS DEM file.
+However, it can also be used to visualize the terrain in the 3D Graphics window.

 Selecting the DEM file for conversion

-Select your input data file for the source of the terrain data.
+Select the DEM file as the source of the terrain data.

 3. Select the Terrain Region page when the Imagery and Terrain Converter opens.